 - Most of our clientele comes through recommendation and we encourage prospective parents to speak to present/past parents about their anxieties and experiences whilst their child has been left in our care.

 We expect to work in partnership with the parents at all times.

 All staff that are left with the children are Ofsted inspected/registered and have to carry out a First Aid Course and child protection every three years.
 (You are welcome to call us in connection with any individual inspection).
 Three of the staff have a Childcare qualification, and other staff are working towards their Level 3 in Childcare.

 Chloe Foster – Level 2 working towards level 3

-We actively are always looking for apprentices whose dreams are to become qualified childcarers.
+We actively are always looking for a deputy Manager and an apprentice whose dreams is to become a qualified childcarers.